Bill Sackter: Later life

 In 1964, when new light was being shed on the treatment of the mentally ill and disabled, Sackter was moved to a halfway house and worked odd jobs to support himself.
 He eventually became a handyman at the Minikahda Club, where filmmaker Barry Morrow and his wife, Bev, befriended him.
 Morrow began slowly to make life a bit more comfortable for Bill, getting him new dentures and becoming his friend.
 Morrow became his guardian, and when he took a post at the University of Iowa, Sackter followed him to Iowa City, and became the sole proprietor of Wild Bill's Coffee Shop on the campus, in which he excelled.

 Recognition

 Sackter was named Handicapped Iowan of the Year in 1976, attending a ceremony in Washington, D.C.
 President Jimmy Carter gave him special recognition in 1979.

 Movie depictions

 Sackter's story was related in a television movie entitled Bill, first broadcast in December 1981.
 This starred Mickey Rooney in the title role.
 Rooney won a Golden Globe Award and an Emmy Award.
 The movie also won an Emmy as Outstanding Drama Special.
 A sequel Bill: On His Own, with Helen Hunt, was released in 1983.

-Raymond Babbitt, the fictional autistic savant featured in Rain Man was initially based in part on Sackter.
-Morrow, having met savant Kim Peek, who had a unique neurological condition, conceived of a character based Peek, though partly, again, on Sachter.
+Raymond Babbitt, the fictional autistic savant featured in Rain Man, was initially based, in part, on Sackter.
+Morrow, having met savant Kim Peek, who had a unique neurological condition, conceived of a character based on Peek and Sackter.
 Reworkings of the script defined Babbitt as an autistic savant.